tuykin/state_machine/README.md

 - check if event exists
 - wrap to gem
 - what else should be checked in SM definition?
+- how initial state is being used?

 QUESTIONS:
 - constructor is being overriden?
 - initial state required?
 - can we redefine state?
+- should raise InvalidCallback?